CHECKOUT OUR NEW PROGRAMS

 Play is the work of childhood!
-We prepare the classroom with meaningful play experiences that will help develop your child's fine motor skills, gross motors skills, sensory skills and social emotional skills.
+We prepare the classroom with meaningful play experiences that will help develop your child's fine motor skills, gross motor skills, sensory skills, and social-emotional skills.
 Through these play experiences and activities, your child will learn all the skills needed to prepare for kindergarten.
-Some of these skill include, writing their name, recognizing letters and numbers, appropriate social interactions and self help skills just to name a few.
+Some of these skills include writing their name, recognizing letters and numbers, appropriate social interactions, and self-help skills just to name a few.

 Will learning Spanish confuse my child?
 What if my child does not speak English or Spanish?
 What if my child had a speech delay?

 We are a bilingual school, meaning both English and Spanish are taught.
 The children will learn all words in English first and then in Spanish.
 Learning a second language will not hinder your child's development.
-In fact it will enhance it!
-There is much research that proves learning a second language has significant socio-cognitive advantages.
+In fact, it will enhance it!
+Much research proves that learning a second language has significant socio-cognitive advantages.
 Keep in mind that your child will come to us already speaking/or having heard their primary language, for 18 months or more.

 Does my child need to be potty trained?

-Do I need to provide school supplies or snack for my child?
+Do I need to provide school supplies or snacks for my child?

 Yes.
 A small school supply list will be provided once your child is enrolled.
-The list will consist or consumable products such as glue, sanitizer, tissues, etc.
+The list will consist of consumable products such as glue, sanitizer, tissues, etc.

-Each month parents will send in one box of snack or fresh fruit/veggies.
-There will be a sign up sheet where parents can choose what item they would like to send in.
+Each month parents will send in one box of snacks or fresh fruit/veggies.
+There will be a signup sheet where parents can choose what item they would like to send in.
 The list will include only safe items, all children can eat.
 Once we know what allergies, if any, our students have, the snack list will be posted.
-The easiest way to remember to send snack is to bring it in on the first of the month with your tuition.
-Goldfish, graham crackers, pretzels and nilla waffers are always a class favorite.
-The fresh fruit, veggies and yogurt are best scattered throughout the month.
+The easiest way to remember to send a snack is to bring it in on the first of the month with your tuition.
+Goldfish, graham crackers, pretzels, and nilla wafers are always a class favorite.
+Fresh fruit, veggies, and yogurt are best scattered throughout the month.

 We always try to make our snack list Allergy Friendly.
-However, some families feel more comfortable providing their own snack each day for their child.
+However, some families feel more comfortable providing their own snacks each day for their children.
 This is perfectly fine.
 We want everyone to feel safe and comfortable while at school.

 For birthday's you can send in a special snack for the entire class, but we need to be mindful of allergies.
 Again, once the class is formed we will have more information on student allergies.
 I have had parents in the past who would send in a special snack for their child with an allergy on special occasions like birthdays and celebrations.